Recertification Requirements

 REQUIRED: Organizations must demonstrate continuous improvement by completing each of the following:

-Recommitment statement – To reduce paper waste all recommitment statements will be electronic.
-No signatures are required this year.
+Recommitment Statement – To reduce paper waste, all recommitment statements will be submitted electronically.

 Submit a short description stating the reason(s) your organization remains committed to the Green Certification Program and the natural resources of Montgomery County.